Ron Kiefel

 In 1983 Kiefel won the USPRO road championship, the time trial and the team time trial.
 He was also road champion in 1988.
 He retired from racing in 1996 and has since commentated on TV and radio for European classics and tours.
-He is a coach in Wheat Ridge, Colorado, vice president of Wheat Ridge Cyclery, and promotes races and rides.
+He is a coach in Wheat Ridge, Colorado, former vice president of Wheat Ridge Cyclery, and promotes races and rides.

 In 2004, Kiefel was inducted in the United States Bicycling Hall of Fame.
 He and his wife, Meegan, at one time hosted a weekly AM radio show.